A condensed, practical Bash reference for day-to-day scripting. Bash-specific where noted.

 'text' literal, no expansion '$HOME'$HOME

-"text" expand vars, keep spaces "hi $USER"
+"text" expand vars & commands, preserve spaces "hi $USER"

 $(cmd) run command, capture output $(pwd)